Deeping Fen: History

 People of Market Deeping, Deeping Gate and Deeping St James, together with other villages along the River Welland, presented a petition to Elizabeth I, requesting that the fens should be drained, as the banks of the river and of the neighbouring River Glen were in a poor state of repair.
 They suggested that Thomas Lovell should undertake the work, which he did, at a cost of £12,000, for which he received 15000 acre of the land which was reclaimed as a result of the work.
 Unrest in the early 1600s resulted in most of the works being destroyed, but in 1632 a group of adventurers led by the Earl of Bedford were granted permission to drain Deeping Fen, South Fen and Croyland.
 The work included making the Welland deeper and wider from Deeping St James to its outfall beyond Spalding, and the construction of side drains.
 These included a drain running from Pode Hole to below Spalding, which is still known as Vernatt's Drain, after one of the adventurers called Sir Philibert Vernatti.
 Although declared completed in 1637, efficient drainage would have to wait until the construction of Pode Hole pumping station in 1827.

-The drainage of the fen was again addressed in 1664, when the Deeping Fen Act awarded the Earl of Manchester and others 10000 acre of land in return for the drainage works.
+The drainage of the fen was again addressed when the Draining Deeping Fen Act 1664 (16 & 17 Cha.
+2. c.
+11) awarded the Earl of Manchester and others 10000 acre of land in return for the drainage works.
 They were also obliged to maintain the banks of the Welland.
 The inadequacy of its outfall and a spate of bad weather stopped them from completing their task.
 They tried renting out the land they had been granted, but many tenants were unable to pay the rent, due to the poor state of the drainage which reduced crop yields.
 In April 1729, the Deeping Fen Adventurers received a letter from Captain John Perry, expressing the opinion that the only way to improve the drainage was to improve the river outfalls, and proposing the construction of scouring sluices on the river at Spalding, on Vernatt's drain at its outfall, and on the River Glen at Surfleet.
 Perry was an engineer of some repute, who had set the standard for engineering reports in 1727, when he published his recommendations for the North Level of the Fens.
 His plans were approved, and the Adventurers offered to give him land covering nearly 6000 acre in payment for the work.
 He sold one third of the land to finance the project, and began work in 1730.
 Cowbit sluice on the Welland had six 6 ft wide gates which were operated by chains connected to a treadwheel.
 At high tide, water was penned in Cowbit Wash, between banks which were set well back from the main channel.
 At low tide, the sluice gates were opened, and the flow scoured out silt from the river bed for some 3 mi downstream.
 Perry died in February 1733, before the other works were completed, and was buried in Spalding churchyard.